pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 additional layer
 of security for you and your team.
-While membership within the Pulumi organization is managed by an organization administrator, you must be a member of the backing third-party identity provider in order to join a Pulumi organization.
+While membership within the Pulumi organization is managed by an organization admin, you must be a member of the backing third-party identity provider in order to join a Pulumi organization.